codejake/fortigate-tools/README.md

 1. Clone this repo.
 2. If you want to use the Fortigate stuff, [get a Fortigate REST API token](https://registry.terraform.io/providers/fortinetdev/fortios/latest/docs/guides/fgt_token) from your Fortigate device.
-3. If you want to use the LightSpeed Filter stuff, get a LightSpeed token from your cloud instance.
-(TBD)
-4. Copy `config.js-sample` to `config.js` and change the values to your environment.
+3. Copy `config.js-sample` to `config.js` and change the values to your environment.
    - You should use FQDNs along with a valid SSL certificate or you may run into certificate errors.
 FortiOS 7.0 and beyond [support Let's Encrypt